 The School Safety Dashboard launched by Safe Schools for Alex provides viewers with the ability to see how different schools compare to each other as it relates to disciplinary actions and on campus crimes.
 This information is invaluable for any parent or concerned community member who cares about school safety and the education of our children.
 I applaud the efforts of Safe Schools for Alex and hope the information helps make positive changes in the safety and education of our children.

 As a parent and as the state attorney for Broward County, I welcome this effort to increase transparency and make this information more widely available.
 Knowledge is power and with this information, we can all work together as parents, educators, law enforcement and government to keep all of our children, our teachers and our whole community safer, while also helping those who need our help.

 When information about school safety is transparent, accessible, and user-friendly, everyone wins.
 This database will empower schools, school districts, municipalities, police departments, counties, and state leaders to make positive decisions to keep Florida students and employees as safe as possible.

-I believe the School Incident Report, a statewide dashboard to reduce school violence, on the Safe Schools for Alex website will be an important resource for parents and communities.
+I believe the School Safety Dashboard, a statewide dashboard to reduce school violence, on the Safe Schools for Alex website will be an important resource for parents and communities.
 The data focused on incident reports for all the state public schools can now be found in one place.
 The public will be able to see how many incidents have been reported and the types of issues occurring at each school.
 This will help parents and communities identify issues in their local schools and provide resources for critical areas of safety.
 Thank you Max, and Safe Schools for Alex for making this important information accessible to everyone!